CronoX1/autoreverse/README.md

 # NOTES

-This is my first script (still in development).
+This is my first script (still in development) If you have any idea to improve it, let me know!!